hexylena/penemure/readme.md

     - [ ] projects: multiple selection (v0)
     - [ ] in project: Group of Tasks - ibid, does it mean like, lists within a project? can this be modelled as a task?

+- [ ] repeating tasks
+    - [ ] daily/weekly/etc.
+    - [ ] decide behaviour on completion/missing (does it just disappear? is it tracked?)
+    - [ ] from a 'template'?
+    - [ ] given a 'parent' task, does it generate subsequent ones?
+Are they real (existing on disk) or synthetic.
+    - [ ] if we didn't want a 'full' version of properly calendered repeating events we could go for the 'cheap' version of schedule N future copies of this, without the ability to edit one/all future events

 - [ ] Time Tracking (v1)
     - [ ] Easily enter a task and start it
     - [ ] Back date time
-    - [ ] associate to a specific task (one task can be made up of multiple time-management segments, maybe they're also conceptually 'tasks')
+    - [ ] associate to a specific task (one task can be made up of multiple time-management segments, maybe they're also conceptually 'tasks', just a 'quick subtask')

 - [ ] People
     - [ ] Allow assigning people without them existing in the system. (v0)

+- [ ] Teams
+    - [ ] Create arbitrary sub-groups of teams.

 - [ ] Workflows
     - [ ] Move tasks around, modify them.
 Re-assign, etc. (v2)

 - [ ] Forms
     - [ ] Basically simplified issue creation with mandatory fields.
 Really only needed on the 'hosting' server, less important locally. (v2)

+## User Stories

+- I want to track a project, split it into subprojects (maybe work packages)
+    - i'd like to add subtasks
+    - At relative dates from the start of the project / subproject (e.g. M1/Q1/Y1/Y1Q3)
+    - And have those tasks repeat (e.g. Q2 every year.)
+- I want to start a timer when I start working, it should record what I'm working on that I manually enter
+    - when I switch tasks I'll enter the new task
+    - maybe it should suggest a list of parent tasks it should be associated with?
+- Grocery list
+- Daily habits/chores

 ## System Design